Lewdness Defense Attorney for Temple Students

 Work with Our Experienced Philadelphia Criminal Defense Lawyer to Fight Your Lewdness Case

 If you or a family member was arrested for a lewdness offense, consult with an experienced Philadelphia criminal defense lawyer.
-As a criminal defense lawyer and a former prosecutor, Lloyd Long has an enormous amount of experience litigating a wide range of criminal cases, and he would be honored to use this experience to represent you.
+As a criminal defense lawyer and a former prosecutor, Lloyd Long has an enormous amount of experience litigating a wide range of criminal cases and disciplinary hearings at Temple University, and he would be honored to use this experience to represent you.
 To schedule a free consultation to discuss your legal options, contact the Law Office of Lloyd Long at (215) 302-0171.